-An injury at work can range anywhere from minor to serious to catastrophic depending on the circumstances of the injury.
-The more severe an injury, the more medical care and expenses the worker will need.
+An injury at work can range anywhere from minor to serious to catastrophic, depending on the circumstances of the injury.
+The more severe an injury, the more medical care the worker will need, and the higher the expenses will be.
 Even if an injured worker has health insurance, all medical expenses from a job-related injury or illness should be covered under their employer’s workers’ compensation insurance plan.
 But it is imperative that an injured worker seek out medical attention right away.
-As a Phoenix, AZ workplace injury lawyer can explain, even minor injury should be documented by a medical professional in order to avoid a worker’s injury claim getting denied.
+As a Phoenix, AZ workplace injury lawyer can explain, even minor injuries should be documented by a medical professional in order to avoid a worker’s injury claim getting denied.

 Some of the more common medical expenses that are covered under workers’ compensation insurance include:

 In addition to the expenses associated with medical treatment, an injured worker is also entitled to receive any costs that are associated with obtaining that treatment.
 For example, any travel expenses that the worker incurs are reimbursable.
 This may include mileage, gas, and taxi.
 Other medical expenses that may be covered are over-the-counter medications recommended by your doctor and other medical supplies (i.e., bandages, ice packs, etc.).

 If the injury you sustain leaves you with a permanent disability and unable to perform the duties required in order to do your job, you could qualify for either permanent total or partial disability, depending on how much of a disability you are left with.
 If the disability is partial and you are still able to work at some occupation but not your prior one, you may qualify for vocational counseling and training in order to be able to obtain future employment to earn a living.